 However, the third category of legislative setbacks stands out the most.
 These measures failed not because of partisanship or external pressures but because lawmakers, particularly in the Senate, deprioritized them.

 In an act of glaring oversight, Congress ended its session without Biden signing reforms akin to those enacted post-Watergate.
-In response to the corruption of Richard Nixon, Congress once redefined ethical and presidential power boundaries, yet Trump’s flagrant disregard for norms failed to inspire similar reforms this time.
+In response to the corruption of Richard Nixon, Congress once redefined ethical and presidential power boundaries, yet Donald Trump’s flagrant disregard for norms failed to inspire similar reforms this time.

 The Protecting Our Democracy Act (PODA) sought to enshrine norms Trump disregarded into law.
 The House passed it with minimal Republican support, but it stalled in the Senate, where it eventually died.
 With Republicans now in control of the House, there’s little hope they will back measures that restrain the White House, even as they accuse Biden of overreach.